 - Fifth Grade, Caring for the Land: The Science and Stewardship of Open Space

-This presentation highlights how humans affect their environment.
 Students learn how science is used to make decisions about how people care for the earth’s resources.
-Students study ecosystem interactions, land and water use, as well as how people can be a positive influence on their local environment.
-Fifth Grade Science Standards 2e-2g, 3a-3c, 6f-6h
+Students study ecosystem interactions, food chains and energy transfer, as well as how people can be a positive influence on their local environment.